cyberark/secretless-broker/demos/conjur-oss/INSTRUCTIONS.md

 |App Service Account Name|The Kubernetes service account assigned to the application pods.|`${APP_SERVICE_ACCOUNT_NAME}`|

 Let's capture all these values in a file called `./env.sh`.
 It'll be sourced by other code snippets in this document.
+Below we show an example.
+Set these variables to reflect your environment.

 ```bash
 #!/usr/bin/env bash